Existence of unimodular triangulations - positive results: Methods

 \subsubsection{Compressed Polytopes}

 Stanley calls a polytope \emph{compressed} if all its weak pulling triangulations are unimodular~\cite{StanleyDecompositions80}.
 This clearly implies that the only lattice points in $P$ are its vertices.
+Because of Theorem~\ref{thm:paco} below, compressed polytopes are sometimes called \emph{2-level} polytopes.

 Surprisingly many well-known polytopes fall into this category.
-Examples of compressed polytopes include the Birkhoff polytope (Section ~\ref{sec:flow-polytopes}), order polytopes and hypersimplices (Section ~\ref{sec:type-A-facets}), stable set polytopes of perfect graphs (Section~\ref{sec:incidence-polytopes}).
+Examples of compressed polytopes include the Birkhoff polytope (Section ~\ref{sec:flow-polytopes}), order polytopes and hypersimplices (Section ~\ref{sec:type-A-facets}), stable set polytopes of perfect graphs (Section~\ref{sec:characteristic-polytopes}), and the integer hulls of weighted Gelfand-Tsetlin polytopes $P_{\lambda/\mu,\1}$ for weight $\1$~\cite{MR3459049}.
 Atha\-na\-sia\-dis was even able to use the fact that the Birkhoff polytope is compressed to prove unimodality of its $h^*$-vector~\cite{AthanasiadisCompressed} (see also~\cite{BrunsRoemer}).

 There are several characterizations of compressed polytopes.
 Here we present one based on width with respect to facets.
 If $P$ is a lattice polytope and $\langle \vy_i , \vx \rangle \ge c_i$ for $i=1,\ldots,n$ are the facet defining inequalities with primitive integral $\vy_i$, the \emph{width} of $P$ with respect to the $i$-th facet (or with respect to the direction of $\vy_i$) is the difference